AmbujJauhari/AmbujJauhari.github.io/_posts/2017-04-25-Near-real-time-monitoring-with-spring-boot-influxdb-and-grafana.md

 ![](../_images/creating_db.JPG?raw=true)

-We have created a database SampleAppMetric and we will be using thie database
+We have created a database SampleAppMetric and we will be using this database

 ### Spring boot application setup ###